byandell-envsys/landmapy/README.md

 ### Collaboration

+My collaborations with EDA course staff propelled this project forward.
-I am happy to collaborate on development of this package.
+I am happy to collaborate on development of this package with staff, students and others.
 Please contact me and/or create issues.
 If you want to become more involved, contact me, fork the repo, modify (in a tame way, please) and submit pull requests.